Kostylkov/KinematicGauntlet/README.md

 # KinematicGauntlet
-Usage of IMU sensor in tracking fists movement
+Usage of IMU sensor in tracking fist's movement